Anna Lena Phillips

 - Southern Women Writers Conference Emerging Writers Award in poetry, 2012

 - Weymouth Center for the Arts and Humanities residency, 2012

 - Durham County Arts Council Emerging Artist grant, 2011

 Anna Lena Phillips is editor of Ecotone and its sister imprint, Lookout Books.
 She teaches the Ecotone practicum as well as special-topics courses in publishing.

 She formerly served as senior editor and book review editor at American Scientist magazine, where she worked as an editor and writer from 2007 to 2013.
 She is a founding editor of Fringe, for which she served as poetry editor during the journal's seven-year run.
 Her projects and pursuits include letterpress printing, old-time Appalachian music and dance, and investigations of the Piedmont landscape.
-A Pocket Book of Forms, her letterpress-printed, travel-sized guide to poetic forms, is forthcoming in fall 2013.
+She is the author of A Pocket Book of Forms, a letterpress-printed, travel-sized guide to poetic forms.